 Polysomnography should be done if sleep-disordered breathing is suspected.

-The patient must learn to stop clenching the jaw and grinding the teeth when awake.
-Hard-to-chew foods and chewing gum should be avoided.
-Physical therapy, biofeedback to encourage relaxation, and counseling help some patients.
-Physical modalities include transcutaneous electric nerve stimulation (TENS—see Rehabilitative Measures for Treatment of Pain and Inflammation : Electrical stimulation) and “spray and stretch,” in which the jaw is stretched open after the skin over the painful area has been chilled with ice or sprayed with a skin refrigerant, such as ethyl chloride.
-Botulinum toxin has recently been used successfully to relieve muscle spasm in myofascial pain syndrome.
-Most patients, even if untreated, stop having significant symptoms within 2 to 3 yr.
+Physical modalities include trigger point injections, transcutaneous electric nerve stimulation Electrical stimulation Treatment of pain and inflammation aims to facilitate movement and improve coordination of muscles and joints.
+Nondrug treatments include therapeutic exercise, heat, cold, electrical stimulation... read more (TENS), and “spray and stretch,” in which the jaw is stretched open after the skin over the painful area has been chilled with ice or sprayed with a skin refrigerant, such as ethyl chloride.
+Botulinum toxin may be used successfully to relieve muscle spasm.

 Myofascial pain syndrome is a more common cause of temporomandibular pain than temporomandibular joint derangement.